-- 8.1 An Admitted Breach and Agreed Sanction ("ABAS") is not a negotiation with the member.
-It is the means through which minor incidents of improper conduct can be addressed quickly and efficiently. - Where the Preliminary Investigation Panel directs that an ABAS is to be offered it will provide the Complaint Secretary with the information at 8.3.1, 8.3.2 and 8.3.3 below. - 8.3 The Complaint Secretary on behalf of the Preliminary Investigation Panel will write to the member setting out: - 8.3.1 The factual matters to which the member is invited to agree: - 8.3.2 The improper conduct (including the Rule(s) of Conduct that were breached) the member is invited to agree occurred; - 8.3.3 The sanction that the member is invited to accept; - 8.3.4 The date by which the member is to accept the ABAS; - 8.3.5 How the member is to indicate their acceptance;
+- 8.1.
+An Admitted Breach and Agreed Sanction ("ABAS") is not a negotiation with the member.
+It is the means through which minor incidents of improper conduct can be addressed quickly and efficiently. - 8.2.
+Where the Preliminary Investigation Panel directs that an ABAS is to be offered, it will provide the Complaint Secretary with the information at paragraphs 8.3.1, 8.3.2 and 8.3.3. - 8.3.
+The Complaint Secretary on behalf of the Preliminary Investigation Panel will write to the member setting out: - 8.3.1.
+The factual matters to which the member is invited to agree; - 8.3.2.
+The improper conduct (including the Bye-laws and Rule(s) of Conduct that were breached) the member is invited to agree occurred; - 8.3.3.
+The sanction that the member is invited to accept; - 8.3.4.
+The date by which the member is to accept the ABAS; - 8.3.5.
+How the member is to indicate their acceptance; - 8.3.6.
+That if the member accepts the ABAS, the improper conduct will be recorded with the sanction and a note that it was addressed by an ABAS. - 8.3.7.
+That if the member does not agree by the date at paragraph 8.3.4, the Complaint Secretary will convene a Disciplinary Panel. - 8.4.
+If the member does not accept the offer within the specified timeframe, the Complaint Secretary will convene a Disciplinary Panel. - 8.5.
+If the member accepts the ABAS, the IET will record the outcome of the matter, and the IET shall inform the complainant that the matter has been concluded (but not the outcome).